Founded in 1903, Copa del Rey is the oldest football competition in Spain.

 All ties take place over one leg until the semi-finals, where a two-legged tie determines who will advance to the final.

-Since the inaugural edition of the competition in 1903, Barcelona are the most successful club in Copa del Rey history with 31 titles.
+Since the inaugural edition of the competition in 1903, Barcelona are the most successful club in Copa del Rey history, having defeated their Clasico rivals Real Madrid in May to record their 32nd triumph.

 The first two years of the Copa del Rey saw Athletic Club triumph before Real Madrid were victorious in four consecutive seasons between 1905 and 1908.

-As many as 16 clubs have lifted the Copa del Rey trophy.
+16 different clubs have lifted the Copa del Rey trophy throughout the competition's 122-year history.

-Telmo Zarra of Athletic Club is the record goalscorer in the competition, having scored 81 goals between 1939 and 1957.
+Telmo Zarra of Athletic Club is the record goalscorer in the competition, having netted 81 times between 1939 and 1957.